Sumynwa/Rust-Exercises/README.md

-# Rust-Handson
+# Rust Implementations
-Rust exercism implementations
+Implementation of primitive exercises using Rust programming language.